gbrrestoration/rrap-mds-knowledge-hub/information-system/provenance/registry/exploring_the_registry.md

 **Link**: [https://registry.mds.gbrrestoration.org/records](https://registry.mds.gbrrestoration.org/records)

-This method of exploration is ideal for when you want to browse or filter a list of all the registered entities.
+This method of exploration is ideal for when you want to browse or filter a list of registered entities.
 Various filtering and sorting options means you can narrow the list to find relevant entities or get an idea of system activity.

 Start by navigating to the above link.
 Once the registry list loads, you will see a scrollable list of entities.